-Here are a few reasons why you might be driven to cancel your Facebook, too:
+Here are a few reasons why you might be driven to close your Facebook account, too:

 1. Facebook Is Stealing Your PrivacyFear that your password and other personal data might "accidentally" be shared with unauthorized people could be just the start of Facebook privacy worries.
 If you're young, imagine how those party photos and flip comments could come back to haunt you.
 If you're old, how annoying is it to see your pimply adolescent face reappear on Facebook, thanks to the not-so-magical combo of tags and long-lost classmates.
 And don't forget, there are real-life stalkers on Facebook, too.